50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 49. Take a trip back to the North Fork’s Colonial period at the Cutchogue Green Historic Buildings.
 Tour the 1740 Wickham Farmhouse and the Old House, a registered national landmark that dates to 1649.
 The Old House is considered the state's oldest English-type frame house.

 A version of this article was first published in June 2014.
-Writer Rebekah Yahoves contributed additional reporting.
+Writers Rebekah Yahoves and Kristen Markel contributed additional reporting.